LET'S SAVE THE MONARCH BUTTERFLY!

 Leo's Newest Power Point Presentations:

-http://savethemonarchbutterfly.ca/How-to-Attract-Monarchs-to-Your-Garden.pdf (How to Attract Monarch in Your Garden)
+How to Attract Monarch Butterflies to Your Garden

-The Good, The Bad and The Ugly of the Monarch Conservation Efforts.
+The Good, The Bad and The Ugly of Monarch Conservation

 Finding Real Diamonds in Your Backyard